How To Figure Out Your Macros written in text with cartoon image of a pie chart and a hand with a piece from the chart.

 How To Figure Out Your Macros

-How To Figure Out Your Macros written in text with image of a calculator wrapped in a circumference tape measure and a green apple beside it.
+How To Figure Out Your Macros written in text with cartoon image of a pie chart and a hand with a piece from the chart.

 So you know your calorie needs.